ScreebApp/sdk-ios-public/README.md

 The swift version is v 5.0

-The size of the sdk is approximately 500 Kb
+The size of the sdk is approximately 3.28 Mb

 ## Dependencies